 Families are asked to provide a nutritious lunch during school vacation weeks (December, February and April).
-We will provide breakfast on these full days.
+We will provide breakfast on these full days and an afternoon snack.
 During meal times, the staff will sit and eat with the children.
 They will encourage conversations with the children and model positive social skills.